CurtTilmes/raku-bitenum/README.md

 Trimming prefixes
 -----------------

 Sometimes the enumerated symbols have a common prefix that is nice to remove for printing.
 Pass an optional named parameter *:prefix* with a String and the number of characters in that string will be removed from each key when stringifying.
-Optionally lowercase them as well by passing in *:lc*
+Optionally lowercase them as well by passing in *:lc*.
+You can also set/clear/toggle bits by substring without the prefix.

     my enum MyBits (
         LONG_PREFIX_A => 0x01,